 (The prosecutor establishes how the expert witness entered the case and with whom she has had contact.)

 Q: When was it you were first contacted by anybody in regards to this case?
 A: I think it was a few months ago.
 I don't remember exactly.
 Q: Can you try a little harder?
 Which month?
 A: I just don't remember.
 Maybe January.
 Q: Who was it that first contacted you?
 A: Either (name of defense counsel) or (name of defense co-counsel).
 I just don't remember.
 Q: Besides (name of defense counsel) and (name of defense co-counsel), have you ever spoken with anybody else in regards to this case?
 A: Others from the office of (name of defense counsel).
 Q: Like Ann?
 A: Yes.
 Q: Anybody else besides people in that office?
 A: Other attorneys in the office.
 Q: Nobody else outside the office?
 A: Outside the office I may have mentioned to somebody who -- a forensic psychologist who's a friend of mine in the Houston area -- Q: Would that be Dr. Edward Friedman?
 A: No, I don't know that person.
 Q: Have you ever spoken about this case with anybody in the defendant's family?
 A: Well I have met (given name of defendant) mother out in the hallway and had a brief conversation with her today.
 Q: Other than that?
 A: No. (The prosecutor suggests that the laws of the jurisdiction require her to share everything in her case file with the defense.
 Editor's Note: This is one of the few instances where I disagree with the statement of counsel.
-Certainly, the law of the State of Texas does not require pretrial disclosure of the prosecution's entire case file.
-See Art.
-39.14 Tex.C.C.P.; however, many prosecutors in the State do go beyond the requirements of the law and adopt an "open file policy," allowing the defense to view the entire prosecution case file prior to trial.
+Certainly, the law of the State of Texas at the time of the Golberg trial did not require pretrial disclosure of the prosecution's entire case file.
+Many years later, with the passage of the Michael Morton Act in 2013, the right of the defense to pretrial disclosure of the prosecution's evidence was greatly expanded as witnessed by the current Art.
+39.14 Tex.C.C.PPrior to the Morton Act, many prosecutors in the State did go beyond the requirements of the law and adopt an "open file policy," allowing the defense to view almost all of the prosecution case file prior to trial.
 It's clear from the questioning and the admission by Mr. DeGeurin that Ms. Siegler did adopt an open file policy with him in this case.
 [Editors Note: Since the prosecutor did much more for the defender the Texas discovery law requires her to do, one wonders why Mr. DeGeurin is launching this series of objections.
 To me, it makes no sense to object here.]
 Q:You do not know that under the laws of the State of Texas, the defense has the right basically in this case to see everything we have in our file?
 You know that?
 That's the way it works in Texas.
 DEFENSE COUNSEL: It's not accurate, Judge.
 It's up to the individual prosecutor, but that's not a question that's directed to her expertise or to the direct examination.
 THE COURT: For cross-examination I'll allow it.
 Q: (By the prosecutor) Do you know that -- A: No. Q: -- that in Texas, it's open discovery?
 The State lays out everything.
 Did you know that?
 It's not like California.
 DEFENSE COUNSEL: Excuse me.
 Judge, that depends on the individual prosecutor.
 It's true in this case, but it hasn't been true in many, many cases I've had, and it just doesn't matter in this case.
 THE COURT: Sustained.
 Q: (By the prosecutor) Did (name of defense counsel) tell you that in this case in his dealings with (name of co-prosecutor) and myself, we've shown him everything we have?
 Did he tell you that?
 A: I don't remember hearing that, no.

 (The prosecutor establishes that the expert did not attempt to meet with the prosecution to view evidence or listen to recorded interviews of eyewitnesses.
 The expert witness agrees that everything she reviewed was supplied by the defense.)